checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Checking-for-LValue-Expressions.md

 1. `e1` and `e2` point to the same location in memory, and:
 2. `e1` and `e2` have the same range in memory.

-This definition does not account for aliasing concerns.
-It is possible for lvalue expressions to partially or completely overlap (for example, struct variables `a` and `b` may share some or all of their fields).
-For the initial planned work for lvalue generalization, we will only consider lvalue identity as defined above.
+For the initial planned work for lvalue generalization, we will only generalize across lvalue expressions that we are able to determine as identical based on the definition stated above.
+Further, while determining identical lvalue expressions, we will initially ignore aliasing concerns and ignore lvalue expressions that do not fully overlap in memory.
 We may consider aliasing issues in future work.

 ### ObservedBounds Keys